-- -In most instances if a song or jam is in minor key you can solo using Minor Pentatonic & Blues over all the chords.
+-In most instances if a song or jam is in minor key or it's a major key I-IV-V blues, swing, or shuffle you can solo using Minor Pentatonic & Blues over all the chords.
 So that should be a default setting.
-As soon as you determine you are in minor key, you know one option is to solo over all the chords with Minor Pentatonic & Blues scales.
-(An exception to this rule is if there is a major V chord, then use Harmonic Minor over that chord, as I will explain in coming lessons). - -Usually a minor mode will work over all the chords in a minor key jam.
+As soon as you determine you are in minor key, or it's a major key bluesy I-IV-V, you know one option is to solo over all the chords with Minor Pentatonic & Blues scales.
+(An exception to this rule is if there is a major V chord, then one option is to use Harmonic Minor over that chord, as I will explain in the Harmonic Minor Scale lessons on pages 45-46).

+-Usually a minor mode will work over all the chords in a minor key jam.
 Usually it's either Aeolian or Dorian.
 To determine which one you have to analyze the chords and look for certain things.
 I will explain this in depth in the coming lessons but for now just memorize this critical point for soloing in minor key over all the chords: